jgarcia162/Espy/README.md

 Often times you're recommended places to visit and things to do whether it's eating at a restaurant, reading a book, having a drink at a bar or watching a movie but with a busy schedule you tend to forget about those things and never get around to them.

 Our users are modern day people who use technology on a daily base.
 Our goal is to manage information overload from friends, family or coworkers' reccomendations.
 Espy is a simple and organized app to managed these activties.
 As of right now there are no known apps that organize events and activites simulanetously using geolocation reminders.
+Unlike Google Keep and Evernote that save items and to-do lists, Espy will focus on saving venues, events, things to do around the city and will notify users of exploring these recommended events when nearby  and/or on a weekly/bi-weekly basis.

 [Outline of problem]  (https://docs.google.com/document/d/1xEwsq84LiiHmpbS7On1YMXngnqEUJ9EmwHR-CCjF3Zc/edit#)